 Because dogs are so adaptable, they are capable of consuming species-inappropriate foods, but not without consequences…

 One other factor that many people don’t consider is the quality of today’s soils.
-Food can only be healthy as the soil in which it is grown.
+Food can only be as healthy as the soil in which it is grown.
 Nutritionally depleted soil yields nutritionally depleted food.

 Organically grown food is certainly better, but typically only in terms of fewer chemicals entering your pet’s body.
-While preferable to conventionally grown food, using organically grown food in your pet’s food is not a guarantee that all the nutrients that should be there are present.
+While preferable to use conventionally grown food, using organically grown food in your pet’s food is not a guarantee that all the nutrients that should be there are present.

 When you make your own food with wholesome ingredients and appropriate supplemental vitamins and minerals, you’re in control.
 You know what they are getting and what they are not.